grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 To verify that the cluster is operating correctly, use the [monitoring mixin dashboards]({{< relref "../operators-guide/visualizing-metrics/dashboards/_index.md" >}}).

-## Updating to Grafana Mimir using Helm
+## Migrating to Grafana Mimir using Helm

 You can update to the Grafana Mimir Helm chart from the Cortex Helm chart.